sergiou87/SPDebugMenu/README.md

 * Different ways to trigger it: shaking the device, multiple taps or long press on the screen.
 * Customized debug actions.
 * Send a report via e-mail with a screenshot and some useful information.
+* Simulate a memory warning notification in your device

 ## Install